 - Comparison of estimates and actuals from every project.

-- Ability to schedule all milestones and meetings in integrated calendar.
+- Ability to schedule all milestones and meetings in the integrated calendar.

 - Interactive reports with charts and graphs.

 - Great tutorial videos to each version.

 Among drawbacks – lack of Kanban boards and Gantt charts.

 |Free Version||Paid Versions|